Categories

 Fubo price increases

 Technically, Fubo launched its streaming service back in 2015.
-At the time, it was a dedicated sports streaming service, priced at just $7 per month.
-In fact, it wasn’t until 2017 when Fubo announced it was transforming the service into the robust live TV product it is today.
+Priced at just $7 a month at the time, it was a dedicated sports-streaming service.
+It wasn’t until 2017 when Fubo transformed into the robust live TV product it is today.
 Considering that’s when the current Fubo service was born, that’s also when we are tracking the price history from.

-When Fubo launched in its current form, it was a competitively priced live TV service, and it has remained a competitively priced option since then.
-However, as the average price of live TV streaming has increased over time, the cheapest plan today costs more than double the original price.
+When Fubo launched in its current form, it was a competitively-priced live TV service.
+Over the years, however, the price increases have rolled through, with the cheapest plan now costing more than double the original price.

 Fubo price increase history

-April 2017: Fubo launched with the main plan priced at just $34.99 per month.
-This was an introductory offer and always listed as a limited-time deal.
-The plan was fubo Premier and the company continued to insist this plan would eventually cost $49.99 per month.
-However, that change never technically took effect, due to a rebranding.
+April 2017: Fubo launched priced at just $34.99 a month.
+This was an introductory offer and always listed as a ‘limited-time deal.’
+In spite of the company continually insisting the fubo Premier plan would eventually cost $49.99 a month, that never happened, due to a rebrand.

-March 2019: Fubo transformed its plans once again.
-This time there was only one plan available, fubo Standard.
-Along with the change came an official price rise that increased the cost of the base package by $10 per month to $54.99.
-With the Extra plan gone, new subscribers were given the option of upgrading the Standard plan to either a Family or Ultra version, priced at $59.99 and $79.99, respectively.
-Although Fubo no longer offered the Extra plan, existing subscribers were subjected to a monthly price increase of $10, taking the cost to $59.99.
+March 2019: Fubo’s plans changed once again.
+This time there was only one plan available, fubo Standard, and this resulted in an official price rise that increased the cost of the base package to $54.99, a $10 increase.
+With the fubo Extra plan gone, new subscribers were given the option of upgrading the fubo Standard plan to either a Family or Ultra version, priced at $59.99 and $79.99, respectively.
+Although Fubo no longer offered the fubo Extra plan, existing subscribers were subjected to a $10 monthly price increase, taking the cost up to $59.99.

-July 2020: Fubo announced its latest price increases, resulting in the Standard plan rising to $59.99 and the Family plan rising to $64.99 per month.
-In addition, the service also announced it was migrating all existing Standard subscribers over to the Family plan, unless they requested otherwise.
-This amounted to a $10 increase in the monthly cost.
+July 2020: Fubo announced its latest price increases, resulting in the fubo Standard plan rising to $59.99 and Family rising to $64.99 per month.
+Fubo also confirmed it was migrating all existing fubo Standard subscribers over to the Family plan, unless they requested otherwise.
+This amounted to another $10 monthly increase.

-December 2020: Fubo did not implement a price increase but did completely remove the option to sign up to the Standard plan.
-This resulted in the cheapest Fubo plan costing $65 per month.
+December 2020: Fubo didn’t implement a price increase, but did completely remove the option to sign up to the fubo Standard plan.
+This change resulted in the cheapest Fubo tier increasing to $65 a month.

 DateIncrease p/mPrice p/m